juan-alvarz/matrix_operations_rock_chau/README.md

 ### 1.1 Arguments

-    ProductoEscalar(Matriz, e)
+    ProductoEscalar(matrixA, e)

-- *Matriz* : A not necessary square matrix.
+- *matrixA* : A not necessary square matrix.
 - *e* : a real number.

 ### 1.2 Outcome

-A new matrix where the scalar product was aplicate with the *e* factor over *Matriz*.
+A new matrix where the scalar product was aplicate with the *e* factor over *matrixA*.

-## 2 The matrix product's method
+## 2 The matrix multiplication's method

 ### 2.1 Arguments

-    ProductoMatricial(m, n = m, p = m, matrizA, matrizB)
+    MatrixMultiplication(matrixA, matrixB, m, n = m, p = m)

 - *m* : the number of rows of the first matrix.
-- *n* : the number of columns of the second matrix.
+- *n* : the number of columns of the second matrix (optional if your couple of matrices are square, it's enought with the first parameter).
-- *p* : the number of first's columns and the second's rows.
+- *p* : the number of first's columns and the second's rows (optional if your couple of matrices are square, it's enought with the first parameter).
-- *MatrizA* : the first matrix, for now is necessary a square matrix.
+- *matrixA* : the first matrix, doesn't matter if aren't square, by the way you need have coherent with the other parameters.
-- *MatrizB* : the second matrix, for now is necessary a square matrix.
+- *matrixB* : the second matrix, doesn't matter if aren't square, by the way you need have coherent with the other parameters.